The Best Bathroom Mirror Buying Guide (2026)

 What size bathroom mirror should I get for my vanity?

-As a rule, your mirror should be a few inches narrower than the vanity or sink base so it does not overhang the edges.
+Keep your mirror a few inches narrower than the vanity or sink base so it does not overhang the edges.
 For a single 30 to 36 inch vanity, a 24 to 30 inch wide mirror looks balanced.
-Over a double vanity you can run one wide mirror a few inches short of the counter, or hang two mirrors centered over each sink.
+Over a double vanity, run one wide mirror a few inches short of the counter, or hang two mirrors centered over each sink.
 For height, leave roughly 5 to 10 inches between the top of the backsplash and the bottom of the mirror.

 Are LED bathroom mirrors worth it?

 If your bathroom has weak or unflattering overhead lighting, an LED mirror is one of the cheapest upgrades you can make.
 Front-lit models cast even, shadow-free light on your face, which makes shaving and makeup easier, and most include a built-in defogger and adjustable color temperature.
-The trade-off is that they need a nearby outlet or hardwired power, and a cheap LED strip can fail before the glass does, so buy from a brand with a real warranty.
+They need a nearby outlet or hardwired power, and a cheap LED strip can fail before the glass does, so buy from a brand with a real warranty.

 Should I choose a framed or frameless mirror?